misakiudon/Light.vn-wiki-en/english/tutorials/troubleshooting.md

 ## Changing the default textbox name macro

-By default Light.vn uses `【】` as a macro to display character names.
+By default we use `【】` as a macro to display character names.

 ![image](https://github.com/user-attachments/assets/33a48aad-7f54-4dc2-832e-8f5a1429eb8f)